Attract more members: Build momentum for your project in just 3 steps

 A few bonus tips:

-- Use Canva or a similar tool to build visually appealing templates if you lack design support.
+Use Canva (Abre numa nova janela) or a similar tool to build visually appealing templates if you lack design support.

 You can find some social media post examples at the end of this article.